-26. Drive Up and Go (DUG) Shoppers.
+20. Drive Up and Go (DUG) Shoppers

 The parties hereby agree to establish the terms and conditions for a Drive Up and Go (DUG) Shopper classification pursuant to the provisions below.
-It is expressly understood and agreed that DUG Shopper work is bargaining unit work within the scope of the applicable "Clerks" collective bargaining agreements between Safeway Inc., Albertsons LLC., and UFCW Local 7 within the Denver Division.
+It is expressly understood and agreed that DUG Shopper work is bargaining unit work within the scoop of the applicable "Clerks" collective bargaining agreements between Safeway Inc., Albertsons LLC, and UFCW Local 7 within the Denver Division.

-All terms and conditions of the applicable UFCW Local 7 clerks collective bargaining agreement between Safeway Inc., Albertsons LLC., and UFCW Local 7 will apply to the DUG Shopper classification, except as specifically modified herein.
+All terms and conditions of the applicable UFCW Local 7 Clerks collective bargaining agreements between Safeway Inc, Albertsons LLC., and UFCW Local 7 will apply to the DUG Shopper classification, except as specifically modified herein.